Home

 Listening Skills

 We like to think of ourselves as good listeners, but it’s important to take a closer look at our listening skills.
 Listening is a key component of assessment.
-We need …
+We need to discover the patient’s history, their chief complaints, and their observations and reports about their symptoms.
+There are a number of types of listening, and …

 Listening Skills Read More »